gvwilson/thirdbit/src/fiction/santas/index.md

 [^lock-picking]: *Yuen's* is crisply written, logically organized, and clearly illustrated.
 It is everything that a book like me aspires to be.

-A light bulb flickered on overhead automatically to reveal stacked with arms, legs, hands, feet, and heads.
+A light bulb flickered on overhead automatically to reveal stacked with arms, legs, hands, feet, and other parts that we don't specifically need to name, thank you very much.
 Every shelf was neatly labelled and everything was tidy, but somehow that was more frightening than helter-skelter piles would have been.